m-vinc/bulma-to-scss/README.md

   `npm install bulma-to-scss`

-When installing the package, the latest version of bulma will be download and convert into scss
+When installing the package, the latest version of bulma and bulma-extensions will be download and convert into scss

 ### Meteor